Troldtekt’s CSR report one of the best

 “Geopolymer chemistry is a well-known technology which is thought to have been used to build the Egyptian pyramids and the Pantheon.
 It is not based on chalk, but instead on silica/alumina compounds, which are found in ash from biomass, for example.
 Through such upcycling, geopolymer binder could lead to significantly lower CO2 emissions compared to standard cement.
 In this new project, we will find out whether it is possible to use geopolymer as a raw material in Troldtekt acoustic panels, and what it will require.”

-“Cement is difficult to replace because it makes our acoustic panels naturally strong while ensuring a long service life of 70-80 years and being able to withstand up to 100 per cent humidity.
+“Cement is difficult to replace because it makes our acoustic panels strong while ensuring a long service life of 70-80 years and being able to withstand up to 100 per cent humidity.
 It’s also the cement that makes the panels fireproof without the need to use fire retardants or other hazardous chemicals.
 We’re very excited to find out whether geopolymer can confer the same properties,” says Vibeke Pedersen.